About Socotra

 Socotra Fauna

-The island of Socotra has a rich variety of plant and animal species.
+Socotra has a rich variety of plant and animal species.
 With a high degree of endemism.
 12 mammal and more than 223 species of birds have been recorded here with new species being found every year.

 Over 48 of the bird species breed here, while 85 species are regular migrants or winter visitors.

 Socotra Sunbird 180x160 1There are eight bird species that can be found nowhere else.
 Such as, the Socotra Starling Onychognathus frater.
-The Socotra Sunbird Chalcomitra balfouri, Socotra Sparrow Passer insularis, Socotra Bunting Emberiza socotrana, Socotra WarblerIncana incana , Socotra CisticolaCisticola haesitatus.
+The Socotra Sunbird Chalcomitra balfouri, Socotra Sparrow Passer insularis.
+Socotra Bunting Emberiza socotrana, Socotra WarblerIncana incana , Socotra CisticolaCisticola haesitatus.
 As well as, Socotra Golden-winged Grosbeak Rhynchostruthus socotranus.

-There may be also undiscovered species of insects on Socotra.
-Because of the persistent monsoon winds.
+There may be also undiscovered species of insects on Socotra, because of the persistent monsoon winds.
 So many Socotra insects have evolved relatively small wings, an adaptation.
 Which prevents them from being blown out to sea.
-Other arthropods include immense centipedes.
-Which can reach a length of more than 20 centimeters and give a nasty pinch.
-At webs across woodland gaps, harmless to humans.
-But intimidating nonetheless.
-At least 80% of Socotra’s reptiles are endemic.
-And Socotra Scops Owl 180x160 2 herpetologists believe that there are still several undiscovered species on the island.

-The small mangrove belts appear to be a suitable breeding habitat for sea birds.
+About 12 species of mammals are known from Socotra, the small mangrove belts appear to be a suitable breeding habitat for sea birds.

 Egyptian VultureExtremely rich and interesting is the reptile fauna comprising 19 out of 22 endemic species.
 Nesting of sea turtles, probably Green Turtles but possibly Hawksbills, takes place on the north coast.

 Ornithologists believe that more detailed study of the ten endemic subspecies. will lead to the splitting of some to full specific status.
 This most obvious bird to the visitor.
-However, the ubiquitous Egyptian Vulture, known locally as saeedoh or Al Baladiya Socotri, or Municipal Bird, for its habit of cleaning up everything such as kitchen waste.

 However, this unique biodiversity in the Island.
 And its marine surroundings enriched with precious fish-wealth, coral reefs.
-As well as, other marine life hasSocotra trtule become threatened by predators.
-Who sniff their prey of such rare plants, animals and birds.
-Also the exploitation of the fish wealth exposes it to loss.
+As well as, other marine life has become threatened by predators.

 Socotra Brief History